stefanhans/distributed-contexting/why/PITCHME.md

 ## Where do we stand?

-- orchestration inside a cloud |
+- orchestration inside a cloud -> inside the internet |
-- "interplanetary" in a few domains |
+- "interplanetary" in a few domains -> on all domains |
-- being clients of very few |
+- being clients of very few -> being independent |

 ---